Analytics. It’s one of the most important assets you can own. But they’re worthless if you don’t know how to perform them on your site.

 Analytics are confusing.
 But only if you don’t know what to look for and why.
 With the right goals and strategy, you can create campaigns that drive traffic, conversions, and revenue.

 The next step is to continue learning about e-commerce analytics and how to improve your results.
 The best way to do that’s to experiment.
 What better way to do so than with analytics software.
-Here’s a look at our list of 22 Useful Website Analytics Tools to Grow Sales.
+Here’s a look at our list of best e-commerce platforms that comes with built-in analytics tools to help you get better insights for your e-commerce site.